 There are strong links between smoking and infertility in women.
 It can even bring on an early menopause, which is a particularly important consideration for older women who may be trying to beat the clock.
 Smoking can decrease sperm count in men, making the sperm more sluggish, and it can increase the number of abnormal sperm.
 The effects on male fertility are increased with the number of cigarettes.

 - If you can’t buy organic fruit and vegetables, wash them in a veggie wash or with vinegar to remove any pesticide residue.

 - Do not overcook.
 Do not use microwave ovens for cooking or defrosting.
 Apart from radiation exposure, microwaves denature proteins.

 - Cook with minimal amount of sesame oil, organic butter or coconut oil.
 These are mono-unsaturated fates and will not saturate on heating.
 Store these oils out of light (in dark containers), in the fridge (except olive oil, which is fine at room temperature).

 - Eat seasonally.
 Look at what is in season and stick to eating those fruits and vegetables.

 - Eat locally grown products.
 Think about where you food is coming from.

-My popular book, The Holistic IVF Diet Guide to Making Babies provides essential information on preconceptual care, the best diet, nutritional medicine and support physically, mentally, emotionally during your fertility and IVF journey.
+My popular book, Making Babies – The Holistic IVF Diet Guide provides essential information on preconceptual care, the best diet, nutritional medicine and support physically, mentally, emotionally during your fertility and IVF journey.
 This book will teach you how you can support yourself and your partner to maximise your chances of success – providing a combination of my professional knowledge and personal experience.

 While there is advice out there from various sources, this book offer so much more – providing you the information you need to ensure you and your partner are as healthy as possible in the quest to have a happy, healthy baby.
 If you want to learn how best to improve egg quality, sperm health and to maximise your chances of IVF success, this book is for you!